bagindaisfa/flip-bank-statement-viewer/README.md

 ### Backend
 - **Layered Architecture**: Follows a clean architecture pattern with clear separation of concerns.
 - **RESTful API**: Implements REST principles for API design.
-- **SQLite**: Chosen for its simplicity and zero-configuration requirements for development.
-- **Gin Framework**: Provides good performance and a clean API for routing and middleware.

 ## Environment Variables

 ### Backend
 - `PORT`: Port to run the server on (default: 8080)
-- `DB_PATH`: Path to SQLite database file (default: `./data/transactions.db`)

 ### Frontend
 - `VITE_API_BASE`: Base URL for API requests (default: `http://localhost:8080`)